After having gone through

 Now that we know why and where to

 use MVC, in the next part of the series we’ll be creating an MVC application

 from scratch, and exploring the practical implementation of MVC.
 For more informative articles,visit my blog A Practical Approach .

-I am a C# Corner MVP,author,blogger and currently working as an Engineer Analyst in an MNC and have an experience of more than 6 years in C#.Net.
+I am a C# Corner MVP,a Code project MVP,author,blogger and currently working as an Engineer Analyst in an MNC and have an experience of more than 6 years in C#.Net.
 I am a B.Tech in Computer Science and hold a diploma in Information Security and Application Development.
 My work experience includes Development of Enterprise Applications using C#,.Net and Sql Server,Analysis as well as Research and Development.
 I am a MCP in Web Applications(MCTS-70-528,MCTS-70-515) and .Net Framework 2.0 (MCTS-70-536).
 Please visit my blog A Practical Approach

 for more informative articles.